rackerlabs/rackspace-how-to/content/exchange/cancel-cloud-office-services.md

 product_url: exchange
 ---

-To cancel a Cloud Office email or SharePoint account, log in to the Cloud Office Control Panel and perform the following steps:
+To cancel your Cloud Office services, log in to the Cloud Office Control Panel and perform the following steps:

 1. In the top-right corner of the window, click the down arrow next to your account number.
 2. From the menu, select **Services**.